jess/brownwebdesign/app/posts/2012-12-06-000000-rails-uniq_by-unique-results-from-activerecord-relations.markdown

 Location.near("monroe, ga").uniq_by(&:store_id)
 ```

-And that will give you a nice AR relation of unique locations!
+And that will give you a nice unique Array from an AR relation!

 [uniq_by]:http://apidock.com/rails/Array/uniq_by